About the Thesis Fair

 Day Programme

-The program will be published closer to the event.
+The programme will be published closer to the event.
 But expect the day to look like this:

 8:30 – 12:45 AI Thesis Fair